seung-lab/python-task-queue/README.md

 tq = TaskQueue('fq:///path/to/queue/directory/') # file queue ('fq')

 tq.insert(( PrintTask(i) for i in range(1000) )) # can use any iterable
+tq.enqueued # approximate number of tasks in the queue tq.inserted # fq only! total number of tasks inserted tq.completed # fq only! number of tasks completed, requires tally=True with poll
 ```

 This inserts 1000 PrintTask JSON descriptions into your SQS queue.